KDreynolds/HoTMiXer/README.md

 ## Contributing

-Please contact me KDReynolds, on twitter at @imyerf if you would like to contribute.
+Please contact me, KDReynolds, on twitter at @imyerf if you would like to contribute.

 ## License

-Mention the type of license this project is under.
+HoTMiX is open-sourced under the MIT License.
+This license permits you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, and to permit persons to whom the software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 ## Acknowledgments